This post may contain affiliate links. Please read my disclaimer for more information.

 ● The facility of an anti-static chamber avoids heat and static formation.

-● This would be my number one choice if it wasn’t for the higher price tag.
+● This would be my number one choice if it weren’t for the higher price tag.

-The quality of Handground Manual Grinder competes with that of an electric grinder!
-It has 15 grind size settings, and its transparent body gives you the pleasure to enjoy the action going on inside the grinder!
+The quality of the Handground Manual Grinder competes with that of an electric grinder!
+It has 15 grind size settings, and its transparent body gives you the chance to enjoy the action going on inside the grinder!

-Although the burrs are ceramic, its design promises 5x durability than that of steel burrs!
-Handground precision manual grinder’s razor-thin tolerance gives it consistency and uniform grind sizes.
+Although the burrs are ceramic, their design promises 5x durability that of steel burrs!
+In addition, the precision the burrs are built with allows razor-thin tolerance giving it consistency and uniform grind sizes.

 ● It is portable and can be carried easily on trips.